Hurley, Wisconsin: Historic locations

-Burton House

 The Burton House was an immense four-story frame hostelry, which was a famous gathering place in the latter part of the 19th century.
 John E. Burton, of Lake Geneva, erected the building in 1886.
 A mining speculator, his original wealth came from the iron range.
 Later he established offices in New York City and bought up other vast mining interests in Mexico and South America.
 The Burton Hotel contained 100 rooms, a ballroom, dining room, café, and clubrooms, all highly decorated and furnished with the best of the woodworkers' art of the time, and equipped with the best furniture.
 The Burton Hotel cost $35,000 to construct, and the furniture cost Burton $10,000.
 Many noteworthy people stayed at the Burton House: including Benjamin Harrison, in 1888, during his campaign for president; the actress Sarah Bernhardt, who made at least three appearances in Hurley; the financier Colgate Hoyt, nephew of James Boorman Colgate, son of the British-American industrialist, Charles Colgate; the actor Edwin Booth (brother of John Wilkes Booth); and author and playwright Edna Ferber.
 Grover Cleveland registered at the Burton House Saturday, October 5, 1889.
 By that time he had already served one term as president of the United States.
 In 1889 when he was in Hurley, he was a New York lawyer and businessman.
 Cleveland was elected to the presidency again in 1892.
 The Burton House burned to the ground on February 2, 1947, as the result of an over-heated stove on the first floor VFW meeting room.